bernhardAxonIvy/doc/source/engine-guide/administration/deployment.rst

 Deploying
 ---------

-If you don't want use the directory way or you have no access to the filesystem of you |ivy-engine| you may have a look at the other :ref:`deployment ways<deployment>`

-Drop the file in the :ref:`deployment directory <ivy-yaml>`, the deployment will be started immediately if the Axon.ivy Engine is running.
+Our file based deployment mechanism makes the deployment very easy, just by dropping the file in the :ref:`deployment directory <ivy-yaml>`, the deployment will be started immediately if the |ivy-engine| is running.
 Otherwise, the deployment is executed when the engine is starting.

   There are subdirectories in the deployment directory for each application.
 The project can be copied to the corresponding subdirectory.
 It is also possible to create a subdirectory manually.
 In this case a new application will be created.
 Alternatively, the project can also be placed in the deployment directory itself.
 It is then deployed into the application with the same name as the filename.

+We strongly recommend to **automate the deployment** in a CI/CD pipeline.
+For this purpose we offer a :ref:`REST API <api-reference-deployment>` which is accessible via HTTP/HTTPS.
+If you don't have the possibility to connect to the
+|ivy-engine| in this way you can use the file based deployment mechanism
+(e.g. via SSH) as described above.
+For both scenarios you can use well-known command line tools like :code:`curl` or :code:`scp` to build such an automated pipeline.
+Our :ref:`deployment-maven-plugin` support both types.
+If you are not interested in automation, you can also use the :ref:`User Interface<engine-cockpit-application-detail>`.

-If you want to influence the deployment behavior, you can do this with :ref:`deployment options <deployment-options>`.
+Additionally, the deployment behavior can be influenced with :ref:`deployment options <deployment-options>`.